ace-archer/Minecraft-Enigmatica2-Server/README.md

 ## Install

-Set any enviroment variables as described below (you can force a specific server version via the `VERSION` **_AND_** the `FILE_ID` variables, but both need to be set/correct to work.
+Figure out any environment variables as described below (you can force a specific server version via the `VERSION` **_AND_** the `FILE_ID` variables, but both need to be set/correct to work.
 They can be determined via the curseforge page/URL described below).

-If you want to run Enigmatica 2 Expert or Exper Skyblock, change `latest` in `acearcher/mc-enigmatica2-server:latest` to `expert` or `skyblock` for E2 Expert or E2 Expert Skyblock respectively, `latest` defaults to regular Enigmatica 2
+If you want to run Enigmatica 2 Expert or Expert Skyblock, change `latest` in `acearcher/mc-enigmatica2-server:latest` to `expert` or `skyblock` for E2 Expert or E2 Expert Skyblock respectively, `latest` defaults to regular Enigmatica 2

 Then install via Docker run or Docker Compose:
 ### Install via Docker Run
+Add any additional environment variables by adding `-e VARIABLENAME=Value` to the run command _before_ `acearcher/mc-enigmatica2-server:latest`
 ```
 $ docker run --name enigmatica2 -e MAX_RAM=4G -d -v 25565:25565 -v "/minecraft/e2data:/enigmatica2" acearcher/mc-enigmatica2-server:latest
 ```

 ### Install via Docker Compose
-create a file named `docker-compose.yml` with the contents of:
+in a new directory, create a file named `docker-compose.yml` with the contents of:
 ```
 version: '3.3'
 services: